galantelab/reboot/docs/README.md

 ## Overview

-Reboot is a modular tool, comprising two main functionalities: regression and survival.
+Reboot is a modular tool, developed in R 3.6, comprising two main functionalities: regression and survival.
 It was built to provide the freedom of choice for regression and survival analysis; only regression analysis; or only survival analysis

 ![](Paper_figure.png)
 *Figure 1: Reboot worflow.
 First module runs a regression analysis.
 Second module runs survival analysis based on a generated signature*

 Regression module produces significance coefficients (genetic signature) based on a Cox regression for genes and/or transcripts.
-Dimension is a critical variable for regression
+Dimension is a critical variable for algorithm convergence in regression procedures.
 {: .alert .alert-info .text-justify}

 The survival module produces and applies a score for all individuals based on the performed regression module.
 Both univariate and multivariate survival analyses use by default the median score value as cutoff for stratification of patients in high and low score genetic signature, unless the ROC option is chosen.
 In that case, the cutoff value is based on the ROC curve using NNE (Nearest Neighbour Estimate) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
 If more than one J coefficients is present, then the first one is chosen.